 - the student who experienced the alleged sexual violence

-- other students involved in the alleged sexual violence
+- other students involved in the alleged sexual violence or who were witnesses

 - relevant facts, including the date, time, and location of the incident